 Soybeans such as edamame are a great way to get protein.
 The tiny green bean is a good source of vitamin C, iron, potassium and fiber.
 You can eat edamame pureed into a dip or in its raw form.

 Legumes are a plant, or the seed of a plant.
 Legumes include dried beans and lentils.
 Peanuts are also technically legumes because of their shell.
-However, from a nutrition standpoint we categorize peanuts as a nuts due to its higher fat content.
+However, from a nutrition standpoint, we categorize peanuts as a nut due to their higher fat content.

 The legume known as chickpeas is what’s known as a complete protein — it contains all nine essential amino acids — and is also a great source of fiber.

 Dried beans and lentils are another great legume option to pack on the protein.
 An easy meat substitute when cooked — try them mashed into a burger or simmered in chili — they contain B vitamins, folate, soluble fiber, and a variety of vitamins and minerals.

 Starches, or carbohydrates, provide energy that keeps your body going.
 Eating the right kind of carbs is important, however.